Florida A1A is an asphalt ribbon that follows the Atlantic Coast, sometimes hugging the beach, the length of this very long state.

 The final 2.5 miles of our recommended section of A1A takes you to the last great stop, the Matanzas Inlet.
 With its long bridge and views of undeveloped beach and lagoon lands, the inlet is one of the most beautiful scenes along A1A.
 It’s worth stopping here for two reasons.

 - There’s a free boat trip across the lagoon to visit and tour Fort Matanzas National Monument.
-The 1742 Spanish fort, a property of the National Park System, and the accompanying ferry is closed during the pandemic.
-When it reopens, however, an outing to this charming, historic site is well worth your time.
+The 1742 Spanish fort, a property of the National Park System, and the accompanying ferry is operating at a reduced schedule and operates Wednesday to Sunday only.

 - The parking lots on both sides of A1A give you access to the peninsula that wraps around A1A at the north end of the inlet.
 There’s a broad beautiful beach here and you can stroll along the beach and under A1A to appreciate the views of the Atlantic and over the waters of the inlet, with the small fort off in the distance.
 It offers a spectacular view at sunset and dolphins are often spotted fishing in the waters of the inlet.